Darklisted/overddos/README.md

 # FAQ
 - Is this a virus?
 → No but windows defender might have a false positive
-- Do do I use it?
+- How do I use it?
 → Uploading tutorial soon!
 - Why is the zip password protected?
 → Some browsers may detect it as a virus and wont let you download it